Niskanen Center: Climate change

 The Niskanen Center advocates the imposition of a global carbon tax for the purpose of offsetting global warming and the effects of climate change.
 The Center also endorses the understanding of climate change as anthropogenic and believes that government action is a necessary component of mitigating the risks associated with long term sea level rise and extreme weather events associated with climate change.

 The Niskanen Center's support for carbon taxation represents a nearly complete reversal of Taylor's previous advocacy at the Cato Institute, where he was a vocal climate change skeptic.
 Taylor explained his shift in a 2015 interview with Vox, indicating that he had "fundamentally switched" his previous beliefs on the issue after seeing new scientific evidence and the more general strengthening over time of the case for the dangers of climate change, as well as arguments from fellow libertarians about responses to the challenge of climate change that were consistent with, and even required by, a libertarian political stance.

 In November 2015 the Niskanen Center announced the founding of a new Center for Climate Science under the direction of Dr. Joseph Majkut, a climatologist who previously served on the staff of Sen. Sheldon Whitehouse (D-RI).

 Immigration

-Strengthening Humanitarian Immigration – The Niskanen Center has argued that the United States best safeguards its national identity and global leadership by welcoming those refugees and other immigrants.
-Since then, Niskanen has hosted two Hill events focusing on the practical benefits of refugee resettlement to the U.S.
+The Niskanen Center is pro-immigration.
+Niskanen has hosted two Hill events focusing on the practical benefits of refugee resettlement to the U.S.

+Abundance

+The Niskanen Center supports supply-side progressivism, also commonly referred to as the "Abundance Agenda" as an alternative to the emerging right-wing populism within the Republican Party and "democratic socialists [that] have established a beachhead in the Democratic Party".

+Factionalism

+The Niskanen Center advocates a strategy of factionalism to achieve policy objectives within the existing party system, specifically to cultivate and support a market-liberal faction within the Democratic Party and a liberal-conservative (Rockefeller Republican) faction within the Republican party to allow moderates to "re-emerg[e] as a power center in American politics".

+Reception

+Writing for the socialist magazine, Jacobin, Lyle Jeremy Rubin describes the Niskanen Center as publishing "rigorous center-right libertarian opinion", while John Quiggin describes the Center as "liberaltarian".

+Washington Post columnist Jennifer Rubin describes it as the "future of the right" and "eschew[ing] both anti-government libertarianism [...] and democratic socialism".

+Jonathan Chait, writing for New York magazine, wrote a column entitled "I Have Seen the Future of a Republican Party That Is No Longer Insane", finding that "Niskanen's manifesto contains multiple points of overlap with the prevailing orientation of the Democratic Party, and almost none with the prevailing orientation of the Republican Party".